dvillaj/Environment-Pandas/README.md

 pip install pipenv
 ```

-Create a new isolated virtual environment and install all the packages from `requeriments.txt` file ...
+Create a new isolated virtual environment and install all the packages from `requirements.txt` file ...

 ```
-pipenv install -r requeriments.txt
+pipenv install -r requirements.txt
 ```

 ### JupyterLab with pipenv